julianchurchill/text-adventure/README.md

 Backlog
 =======

-- [TEST] Touch events need to be release events, otherwise they trigger movement even on a long press (which we need for showing the context menu)
-  - Should react to a short press, on action down to avoid clashing with context menu triggering long press
+- [TEST] Exit touch events don't seem to be quite right in the expected places...
 - [FEATURE] Add ability to look at items in inventory
   - [TEST] Presenter should append action text history onto the location description text until the location changes - this resets the action text history to be empty.
 - [REFACTOR]